SpineSoloh/Luyten-a/README.md

 # Luyten-a
-This is my first data analysis and visualisation
+This is my ever built website